ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 [^1]: A further analysis of different ways to define it, see @chalmersVerbalDisputes2011 .
 For what matters here, Chalmers' way of defining verbal disputes is even boarder than the kind of dispute that will be undermined in this paper.
 Therefore, my attack applies to Chalmers' view.
 [^2]: @thomassonOntologyMadeEasy2015 [p.
 70] herself thinks that her view does not assume that the meaning of the quantifier changes.
 But I believe this is wrong.
 Her position relies on the triviality of changing the extension of the predicate "exist" by stipulation.
 Yet consider the following uncontroversial principle: if two expressions differ in extension in the same context, then they also differ in meaning.
 There is no evidence in Thomasson's writing that she rejects this principle.
 But denying that her thesis does not assume a change in the meaning of the quantifier goes against this principle.
 Therefore, as long as we accept this principle, if we change the extension of "exist", then we also change its meaning.
 [^3]: For example, Schaffer seems to accept that ontology is shallow, and retarget metaphysics to the project of fundamentality.
 However, it is unclear why similar deflationary argument cannot be applied to fundamentality.
 For example, @hirschOntologyStipulation2021 argues that his argument also applies fundamentality.
 I also argued elsewhere that essence, a central concept in the fundamentality project, can also be deflated by the same kind of argument.
+[^4]: This basically amounts to saying $\square(S_{1} \leftrightarrow S_{2})$ being a priori necessary.
+[^5]: In model theoretic terms, it amounts to saying $L_{1}$ and $L_{2}$ are bi-interpretable structures
-[^4]: This reconstructed argument, strictly speaking, is not valid.
+[^6]: This reconstructed argument, strictly speaking, is not valid.
 Knowledge is fine-grained: If P entails Q, and I know P, it does not follow that I know Q. I believe it is due to this fact that Hirsch favor the awkward formulation "to express the fact without risk of error" and "guarantee the possession of facts".
-In order for my previous argument to be valid, what I mean by "know" should be "can know by simple inference from ...".
+In order for my previous argument to be valid, what I mean by "know" should be "can know by simple inference from some premise".
 But I will leave my formulation to be simply "know", and leave the inference required in the bracket.
 I hope this will make the argument simpler and more comprehensible.
-[^5]: This basically amounts to saying $\square(S_{1} \leftrightarrow S_{2})$ being a priori necessary.
-[^6]: In model theoretic terms, it amounts to saying $L_{1}$ and $L_{2}$ are bi-interpretable structures